 What resources do you use in making your assessments and recommendations?

-How do you stay on top of the administrative requirements and "paperwork" involved in social work?
+How do you stay on top of the "paperwork" involved in social work?

 Discuss the tools and strategies you use to make time for your admin load.
 Key actions in managing the workload include: